mauricedb/workshop/notes.md

     1. Add "Remember me on this device"
     1. Save user in `localStorage` if set
     1. In `componentDidMount()` check `localStorage` for user and set if there.
+1. Create a `Header` component and render this in the MainPage
+    1. Pass the `user` so we can display the name.